jahaltom/Chi-square_COVID_Mutation/README.md

 **DataProcessing.py**
-Takes in keywords txt files and makes all characters lowercase and then updates the input txt file.
+Takes in keywords txt files and makes all characters lowercase and then updates the input txt files.
 This way one can add addidtional keywords to a group.
 Additionaly, this script takes in the patient dataset as a tab delimited txt (like from excel.
 AlphaData.txt,DeltaData.txt), and generates a tsv file that only contains patients with keywords.